sandboxnu/create-sandbox-app/templates/node-fullstack-websocket/README.md

 `/api-client` is a library to wrap network calls to the api in a neater, **type-safe** interface.

 `/common` is where common code and types go.
-It is important into the other three packages.
+It is imported into the other three packages.

+`/infrastructure` is for docker and other deployment files.
+You can ignore it.